The Forge of Vulcan by Luca Giordano

-- Robert Jordan's The Dragon Reborn: Perrin assists a blacksmith for a while, who lets him keep the hammer, which represents his desire to stop being a warrior and be a man of peace who creates.
+- The Dragon Reborn: Perrin assists a blacksmith for a while, who lets him keep the hammer, which he wears alongside his axe and represents his desire to stop being a warrior and be a man of peace who creates.

 - Perrin gets another Forging Scene in Towers of Midnight, when he and the Asha'man Neald forge Mah'alleinir, Perrin's new Shadowspawn-smiting warhammer and the first Power-wrought weapon in three thousand years.